WolfAnto/Valorant-Xp-Bot/README.md

 # Instructions

-BEFORE START THE PROGRAM : Change the ingame.png image to your own banner in loading screen (check example.png)
+BEFORE START THE PROGRAM : Change the ingame.png image to your own banner in loading screen (check example.png in Tutorial folder)

 1.- place the game in English